 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.

-The Netherlands Organisation for International Cooperation in Higher Education (Nuffic) offers scholarships for training courses in the Netherlands.
+The Dutch Ministry of Foreign Affairs offers scholarships for training courses in the Netherlands.
 These scholarships seek to develop and strengthen the skills, instincts, and abilities of professionals to enable their organisations and communities to succeed in an ever-changing world.
-Please note that Nuffic Scholarships have a separate application process.
+The Netherlands Organisation for International Cooperation in Higher Education (Nuffic) is the programme manager.

 The Multilevel Water Governance course will take place in The Hague from 6 to 17 September 2021.
 The application deadline is 30 July 2021.
 Incomplete forms will be neither accepted nor considered in the selection process.